-What is California Self Defense Law?
+What are the California Self Defense Laws?

 Self-defense is the act of using force to defend yourself or someone else.
 Using force against people is normally a crime.
 When you claim self-defense as a legal defense for your actions, you are admitting that you committed the crime, but did so only to defend yourself.
 This is a form of affirmative defense[1].